jackline-ngenia/jackline-ngenia/README.md

 As a proficient data scientist, I excel in transforming complex datasets into actionable strategies through keen analysis and building cutting-edge machine learning models.
 My technical prowess in data science allows me to draw meaningful conclusions and make informed and data-driven decisions.

-I am passionate about developing new skills and building lasting professional relationships for self growth and organizational achievement.

 I aim to achieve high career growth through a continuous learning process and keep myself dynamic, visionary and competitive with the changing scenario of the world.

 **More about me:**